PowerPalDev/provisioningServer/frontend/README.md

 - `npm run build`: Builds the app for production.
 - `npm run lint`: Runs ESLint to check for code quality issues.
 - `npm run preview`: Serves the production build locally.

+# Testing PowerPal UI
+PowerPal is tested with [StoryBook.js](https://storybook.js.org/docs) which is a frontend workshop for building UI components and pages in isolation.
+It helps the developer to develop and share hard-to-reach states and edge cases without needing to run your whole app.

+## Getting Started
+## Running the tests